I love giving information and insight on the best gadgets out there.

-The traditional weakness of wireless systems has been range and interference: get too far away from your computer, and your long distance wireless mouse stops working.
+The traditional weakness of wireless systems has been range and interference.
+If you get too far away from your computer, your wireless mouse might stop working.

-Not only that, first gen mice needed lots of batteries and bulky adaptors, making them impractical.
-Now, thanks to recent innovations and a drastic increase in wireless standards, you can get a sleek, accurate and truly long range wireless mouse that will suit your needs and budget.
+On top of that, first generation mice needed lots of batteries and bulky adaptors, which made them a bit impractical.
+Thanks to recent innovations and a drastic increase in wireless standards, you can get a sleek, accurate, and truly long-range wireless mouse that will suit your needs and budget.

-This article will take a look at five of my favorite long range wireless mouse systems and give a brief review of each item.
+This article will take a look at four of my favorite long-range wireless mice and give a brief review of each one.
 We'll look at range, device compatibility, and any other potential drawbacks.

 In doing this, I want to help you get the most for your money and hopefully help you find a versatile mouse that will last you a long time.
 Let's get started!

-If you're hoping to buy a long range wireless mouse, here are a few things I'd recommend you should look for in order to avoid hassle and frustration.
+If you're hoping to buy a long-range wireless mouse, here are a few things that I recommend you should look for in order to avoid hassle and frustration.